trihieuvusl-lang/Portfolio/README.md

 ### Project Overview
 Developed a comprehensive dashboard to track and analyze the global impact of COVID-19.
 The project focuses on visualizing infection trends, mortality rates, and recovery statistics to provide a clear view of the pandemic's progression.
-* Real-time Data Visualization: Created dynamic charts to monitor daily changes in cases and deaths across different regions.
+* Data Visualization: Created dynamic charts to monitor changes in cases and deaths across different regions.
 * Comparative Analysis: Built features to compare recovery rates and healthcare responses between countries.
-* Data Integration: Processed and cleaned raw datasets to ensure accuracy in trend forecasting and geographical mapping.
+* Data Integration: Processed datasets to ensure accuracy in trend forecasting and geographical mapping.

 ---

-## Technical Skills
+## Technical Skills & Relevant Coursework
 * Data Analysis: Applied Econometrics, Probability Theory, Statistics
 * Programming & Databases: Python, Java, SQL
 * Tools: R, Tableau, Excel